Routes » El Camino Del Diablo

 4×4 now’s trip report

-Very nice site on the Cabeza Prieta Wildlife Refuge>, including permit information
+Nice site on the Cabeza Prieta Wildlife Refuge, including permit information

 I took a four wheel drive and spent two days in this beautiful desert traveling the devils highway.
 It was worth my time and efforts.
 The history and humans that died traveling this trail in wagon trains is a true test of humanity and resolve.
 Tread lightly we only have one desert.